UPDATED: Salt trucks slide; salt supplies low; crashes reported; Stay home!

 "Side streets are going to continue to stay ugly for some time," Whitcomb said.

-Whitcomb said the city has enough salt, for now, but when salt is in demand across a wide area, temporary supply problems will crop up.
+Whitcomb said the city has enough salt for now, but when salt is in demand across a wide area, temporary supply problems crop up.

 The National Weather Service has issued a winter weather advisory for the area until 6 p.m.
 Thursday.